Let’s talk about writing a tech job cover letter. But first, imagine your typical first conversation with a new acquaintance at a business meeting.

 See?
 You stand out!

-At the end, it’s important to articulate the mutually beneficial relationship that hiring you would make.
-Detail what about them as a company is attractive to you, or why the position you are applying for is intriguing to you.
-Couple that with a statement on how you would be an asset to their organization and boom you have a cover letter!
+In the end, you want your tech job cover letter to articulate the mutually beneficial relationship that hiring you would make.
+Detail what about them as a company is attractive to you, or why the technical position you are applying for is intriguing to you.
+Couple that with a statement on how you would be an asset to their organization and boom you have the perfect tech job cover letter!

-If you are looking for that next opportunity to put your new cover letter to use, please send your résumé to GTN Technical Staffing to be contacted by a recruiter.
-If you’re not sure if you are ready or not, browse our open jobs and see if anything interests you.
+If you are looking for that next opportunity to put your new tech job cover letter to use, please send your résumé to GTN Technical Staffing to be contacted by a recruiter.
+If you’re not sure if you are ready or not, browse our search technical jobs website and see if anything interests you.